-Meet Tom Finke | Artist,, Author, Educator
+Meet Tom Finke | Artist, Author, Educator

 Hi Tom, we’d love to hear what makes you happy.

+I hope this will help answer your question.
 As an artist, author and educator, doing what I love (which is all those things) makes me happy.
 I love making images, writing and teaching.
 For me personally, all three are intertwined and work together and feed off each other.

-It’s difficult because after spending countless hours prepping for lectures, assisting students, and all the other duties we have as educators, when we get home sometimes, we just don’t feel like making work.
+I was asked, how I keep my own studio practice active?
+It’s difficult because after spending countless hours prepping for lectures, assisting students, and all the other duties we have as educators get home, sometimes, we just don’t feel like making work.
 I am in a few groups with other artists where we meet once a month to show new work, discuss current work, and talk about projects we are working towards.
 Because of this, you always want to produce new work or at least be working on new projects.
 I think we all go through “mental blocks” where we just don’t feel like working.
 In those cases, I read a lot (especially the books by Robert Adams), look at a lot of work and write in a journal, putting down thoughts and ideas hoping that they bear fruit at some point.
 Other times, I will give myself an assignment, much like Edward Weston did when he made 100 4×5 images of a toilet.

-I feel a large part of being a successful educator in Fine Arts is tied to active participation and commitment to that field as both an artist and an educator.
+Concerning my approach to arts education: I feel a large part of being a successful educator in Fine Arts is tied to active participation and commitment to that field as both an artist and an educator.
 Fine Art education requires both professional education and intellectual training.
 To facilitate the process, the educational curriculum should challenge the students’ intellectual capacities, broaden their vocabulary, methods, processes, and technology of Fine Art.
 For me, liberal arts education represents a way of thinking, rather than a structure of the study of disciplines.
 It emphasizes the process of acquiring knowledge of the world and self through reflection upon the work of others.
 Valuing the general more than the specific, liberal arts education is concerned with modes of thinking, rather than bodies of knowledge.
 Our students are informed by every unique experience of every day of their lives, and my profound responsibility can be to gently help them translate that into our medium.
 I strive to teach my students to think critically and to communicate ideas clearly and creatively and I encourage a constant and open dialogue between teacher and student.
 I hope to prepare my students to continue to learn for the rest of their lives to be more than simply practitioners.
 They should be innovators.
 I am always learning from my students, it is a give and take situation for everyone involved.
 I feel that I learn as much from my students as they hopefully learn from me.
 I always tell them, I’m not the pope, so if I don’t know the answer, I won’t give you some song and dance, but I will find out the answer if it is available.
 I don’t really feel that I can separate the two because being a good educator means being a practicing artist as well, for me the two go hand in hand.

 As I mentioned before, I love what I do.
 Photography for me is a passion, not a job, it’s personal.
 There are numerous bodies of work and artist statements available on my website at www.tomfinke.com.
 I am excited to be able to make images and enjoy life.
 Having two books published by Sokyusha Publishing in Japan is something I am extremely proud of.
 I once heard Josef Koudelka speak and he mentioned, if you want to get your work out there, make a book.
 It was a very long and arduous process but, in the end, it was so worthwhile.
 Also having my work purchased and included in museum collections was very rewarding.